Cheating Authenticode, Redux

 Authenticode Lint reveals "Dummy Certificate"

-By running the tool with the -extract argument, we can view the extra (unsigned) certificate included in the signature block and see that it contains a proprietary data field with the per-instance data:image
+By running the tool with the -extract argument, we can view the extra (untrusted) certificate included in the signature block and see that it contains a proprietary data field with the per-instance data:image

-This technique for injecting unsigned data into a signature block could be a source of vulnerabilities unless you’re very careful; anyone using this Extra Certificate technique should follow the same best practices previously described for the Unvalidated Attributes technique.
+This technique for injecting unsigned data into a signature block could be a source of vulnerabilities (like this attack) unless you’re very careful; anyone using this Extra Certificate technique should follow the same best practices previously described for the Unvalidated Attributes technique.
+(Which Kevin further explored in an aborted defense against in his post about Authenticode Sealing).

 Authenticode Lint is a great tool, and I strongly recommend that you use it to help ensure you’re following best-practices for Authenticode-signing.
 My favorite feature is that you can automate the tool to verify an entire folder tree of binaries.
 You can thus be confident that you’ve signed all of the expected files, and done so properly.